thunder-dft/thunder-ase/README.md

 ** TODO **

 * vx.x: fix the phase issue for generating Multiwfn input
+* vx.x: add some functions from multiwfn: density, ESP
 * vx.x: build tests framework for FIREBALL; GitHub support
 * vx.x: set ipi = 1 as default
 * vx.x: Fdata management.
 Maybe not in this repository.